What To Expect As A Behavioral Health Technician

 Monitor Patient Behavior

-They typically monitor patient behavior by observing the patient and recording any observable behaviors such as their vital signs.
+They typically monitor patient behavior by observing the patient and recording any observable behaviors, such as their vital signs.
 Behavior health technicians may also ask the patient questions about their thoughts or feelings related to their behavior and may provide support or advice based on what they observe.

 Provide Information

 Behavior health technicians inform patients about their behaviors and how to change them.
 They may also help patients understand why they are engaging in certain behaviors and suggest ways to cope with those behaviors.
-Behavior health technicians may also provide education about mental and physical health issues.
+Behavior health technicians may also provide education about mental and physical issues.

 Help With Daily Activities